xenackhub/Pragati_Backend_2025/README.md

 ### 4. Configure Environment Variables

+> [!Important]
+> Just for the sake of security, the `.env` file is not included in the repository.
+You need to create one yourself.
+For mailer credentials, only people involved in development of routes that require mailer service have access.
+Others, please enter dummy values to avoid errors.

 Create a `.env` file in the root directory of the project and add the following key-value pairs.
 Replace placeholders with actual values.
 Ensure there are no spaces or quotes, and values are entered as plain text.

 ```env